fprimex/apigen/README.md

 # Contributing

 Pull requests and patches to make `zdgen` compatible with Python 2 will not be accepted.
-This is Python 3 codebase.
+This is a Python 3 codebase.
 The _output_ of `zdgen` for Python, however, is aimed to be Python 2 and Python 3 compliant, and patches to fix Python 2 compatibility in the output are welcome.